scalawithcats/scala-with-cats/src/pages/type-classes/cats.md

 import java.util.Date

 implicit val dateShow: Show[Date] =
-  Show.show(date => s"It's been ${date.getTime}ms since the epoch.")
+  Show.show(date => s"${date.getTime}ms since the epoch.")
 ```

-These definition helpers exist for `Show`
+These constructors exist for `Show`
 but don't make sense for all Cats type classes.
-We will introduce helpers for other type classes as we come to then.
+We will introduce constructors for other type classes as we come to then.

 ### Exercise: Cat Show